MeowingDavis/AudioVision/posts/Post6.md

 ## Project work

 Me and liz are taking a break from the animation this week.

+This is what we have so far.

+<iframe width="878" height="494" src="https://www.youtube.com/embed/A778uDQ5m9M" title="COFFEE DRUNKDATE 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I spoke to richard about using his program quad bike.
 He's very keen on my idea and has granted me free access to the program for the duration of the project.
 He recently made it a paid service and although we are good friends I wasn't sure how keen he'd be but all went as planned when asking him.